"Against all odds": Nursing mum Chisom Ibeanusi scores 1st class nursing degree

-Nigerian Mom of Little Baby Relocates to UK, Bags First Class in Nursing: "I Owe it to my Husband"
+Nigerian Mom With Little Boy Relocates to UK, Bags First Class in Nursing: "I Owe it to my Husband"

-- Her success story comes from determination and her passion for nursing, which began many years ago
+- Chisoma, in a mail sent to Legit.ng shared her success story, which stemmed from determination and her passion for nursing, which began many years ago

-- Chisom Ibeanusi returned all glory to almighty God and her husband for standing by her and ensuring her dreams come through
+- She returned all glory to almighty God and her husband for standing by her and ensuring her dreams come through

 On June 28, 2024, the graduation ceremony at the University of Derby celebrated her remarkable achievement.
 However, her journey to this moment was anything but smooth.